 Every fined company in the Meta Pixel cluster had documentation.
 The Trygg-Hansa breach happened to a company that was insurance-regulated and presumably audited.
 Region Stockholm had ISO frameworks.
 None of that paperwork stopped the fine, because none of it matched what the live system actually did.

-The companies that will not be fined next are the ones that audit their behavior the same way the regulator audits behavior.
-That is not a marketing claim — it is just what the IMY enforcement record reveals when read end to end.
+The companies best prepared for the next review are the ones that audit live behavior, not only documents.
+That is not a guarantee of outcome; it is what the IMY enforcement record rewards when read end to end.
 Five Meta Pixel decisions, one Trygg-Hansa, one 1177, one Spotify.
 Eight final decisions.
 Same evidence pattern in every one.

 If your compliance program produces only documents, it is verifying the wrong thing.
-Switch the audit to the same method the regulator uses, and the asymmetry flips: now you have the evidence first.
+Add behavioral evidence to the audit and the asymmetry improves: now you have the runtime facts first.

 Audit behavior, not paperwork

-Vakteye produces the same evidence a regulator would gather — HAR files, cookie diffs, signed reports, mapped to Swedish enforcement precedent.
+Vakteye produces reviewer-grade behavioral evidence — HAR files, cookie diffs, proof metadata where available, and Swedish enforcement context.
 If your current vendor only audits documents, you are paying for the wrong audit.

 Start a free behavioral audit